Guidelines for submitting manuscripts

-The volume of the full manuscript text, including tables and references should not exceed 25,000 characters for original researches, and 60,000 characters for reviews, but not less than 10, 000 characters of the main text (without meta data).
+The volume of the full manuscript text, including tables and references should not exceed 25,000 characters for original researches, and 60,000 characters for reviews, but be not less than 10,000 characters of the main text (without meta data).
 The volume of notes (book reviews) should not exceed 6,000 characters.
 In case these limits are exceeded and cannot be reduced according to the author’s opinion, the decision upon publishing is taken by the Editorial Board on the basis of the reviewer’s recommendation.

 All articles are checked in the “Anti-plagiarism” system and peer reviewed in accordance with the Review Regulations.